 We are Baidu experienced

-We are professionals of the lead generation.
+We are professionals in lead generation.
 To be effective in your lead generation, you need to acquire good e-reputation, invest in online advertising and measure results and finally create quality content.

 We have lead generation experience and we apply it to our agency.
 We get an average of 350 leads per month (March 2018) by applying the method we offer to companies that use our services.

-Since 2012, we are dedicated to the improving of many companies in China.
-We understand the expectations of chinese patients.
-What kind of platforms they use and why.
+Since 2012, we are dedicated to the improvement of many companies in China.
+We understand the expectations of Chinese patients.
+What kind of platforms do they use and why.

-We are a ROI-focused agency.
+We are an ROI-focused agency.
 The solution is to attract and also re-target the most qualified traffic in order to increase conversion rates.

-We are french and chinese team, here to help you developing your business in China.
+- We are a french and Chinese team, here to help you develop your business in China.

-We also understand the foreign brands’s difficulties when they tried to enter the chinese market.
+- We also understand the foreign brands’ difficulties when they tried to enter the Chinese market.

-Each members of the team are specialized in a field.
+- Each member of the team is specialized in a field.
 They have experience and they are effective.

-We’ve already worked on a host of pharmacy and healthcare projects and know how to efficiently promote your business in China by engaging with the latest digital tools & cutting edge strategy.
+We’ve already worked on a host of pharmacy and healthcare projects and know how to efficiently promote your business in China by engaging with the latest digital tools & cutting-edge strategies.